moein805/Ticket-Reservation/README.md

-Sure!
-Here is the English version of the README:
+Certainly!
+Here is the English version of the README for a project related to train, airplane, and bus ticket reservation:

 # Project Name

-Ticket Reservation Project
+Transport Ticket Reservation

 ## Description

-This project is a ticket reservation system for an event (e.g., concert, theater, sports, etc.).
-With this system, users can reserve their desired tickets and view information about the event.
+This project is a ticket reservation system for various modes of transportation, including trains, airplanes, and buses.
+Users can use this system to search for available tickets, book seats, and manage their reservations.

 ## Features

 - User registration and login
-- Displaying a list of events
+- Search for available tickets based on destination, date, and time
+- Display ticket options for trains, airplanes, and buses
+- Select seats or preferences for the chosen transportation mode
+- Reserve tickets and generate booking confirmations
+- Manage and view existing reservations
-- Searching for events by name or date
+- Cancel or modify reservations
-- Displaying event details including description, date, venue, and ticket prices
-- Ticket reservation with specified quantity
-- Displaying reserved tickets for each user

 ## Installation and Setup